lpeska/ALADIN/README.md

 --------
 ALADIN method
 --------
-ALADIN works on Python 2.7 (tested on Intel Python 2.7.12) and requires NumPy, scikit-learn and SciPy to run.
+ALADIN works on Python 2.7 (tested on Intel Python 2.7.12) and requires NumPy <=1.11, scikit-learn and SciPy to run.

 To get the results of different methods, please run eval.py by setting suitable values for the following parameters: